tonethar/IGME-330-Master/notes/demo-canvas-image-data.md

 # Demo Canvas Image Data (and Sprites!)

 ## I. Overview
+- Code Architecture:
+  - Writing more reusable code is hopefully a big take-away of this exercise
   - Note that the code in this example has been split out into multiple files
+  - The code is not yet truly *modular*, but we'll address that next week by converting it to ES6 module syntax
-- Here we will:
+- Also, we will:
   - review hooking up DOM controls to canvas
   - play with blending mode a little more
-  - grab the image data from the canvas, perform manipulations on that data, and copy it back to the canvas
+  - grab the image data from the canvas, perform manipulations on that data, and copy it back to the canvas (this is also coverd in AV-2)
   - see the effects of drawing an insecure image on the canvas
   - think about you could potentially use all of this in your Audio Visualizer project - including having the audio frequency data effect the motion of sprites
   - think about how you incorporate mouse movement into this demo or your audio visualizer project.
 See the *Speed Circles* demo in mycourses for JS code that accesses the mouse position